 - Spark plug

-GET PREPARED: BYPASS YOUR SWITCHES
+FIRST STEP: BYPASS YOUR SWITCHES

 A very common cause of no spark is a defective ignition or kill switch.
 Before beginning to troubleshoot ignition problems, it is best to bypass the switches.
-Some GY6 vehicles like the Yerf Dog GX150 have only one switch, but most others have two.
-The bypass process is the same.

 - Create a jumper wire from pin #4 directly to a good grounding spot on the engine.

-STEP 1: STATOR
+TEST 1: STATOR

-Ignition winding: Depending on your stator type, you have either 6, 8, or 11 windings.
+Depending on your stator type, you have either 6, 8, or 11 windings.
 Of these windings, one is dedicated to supplying the CDI with ignition power.
 This winding is usually wrapped in white cloth material and sealed over with clear epoxy.

-Trigger pickup: A simple type of crankshaft position sensor.
+A simple type of crankshaft position sensor.
 Sends a signal to the CDI to let it know when to send fire to the plug.

 Troubleshooting the Stator: